 • Extreme leverage

 AlertAccepts Kenyan Clients.
 Average spread EUR/USD 0.70 pips on trading account with lowest minimum deposit.
 Max leverage 3000:1.
 Islamic account available.
 MT4 & MT5 platforms supported.
-FBS is regulated by ASIC, CySEC, the FSCA, and the IFSC.
+FBS is regulated by ASIC, CySEC and the FSC Belize.

 Axi – Best ECN broker on MT4